MohamedBsh/creche-api/README.md

   Develop a frontend application that interacts with the API to provide a user-friendly interface for managing crèches, children, caregivers, and enrollments.

 - [ ] **Containerization**
-  Consider containerizing the application using Docker for easier deployment and scalability.
+  Containerizing the application using Docker for easier deployment and scalability.